radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Behavior on (D)TLS connection closure of incoming connection

-If an incoming (D)TLS connection is closed, then there is no way to send a RADIUS response packet to the client.
+If an incoming (D)TLS connection or the underlying transport channel is closed or broken, then there is no way to send a RADIUS response packet to the client.
 The RadSec server behavior then depends on the types of packets being processed, and on the role of the server.

 A RadSec server acting as proxy MUST discard all requests associated with the closed connection.